 We describe a method for exact evaluation of a limit mesh defined via subdivision on a uniform grid of any size.
-As opposed to Stam's method, our technique operates on subdivision schemes that produce polynomial or non-polynomial curves/surfaces.
-The stencils for this exact evaluation scheme can be computed via a simple system of linear equation derived from the scaling relations associated with the scheme or, equivalently, as the dominant left eigenvector of an upsampled subdivision matrix associated with the scheme.
-We then show how to use this exact evaluation scheme to create adaptive polygonalizations of non-polynomial quad-based subdivision surfaces.
+As opposed to Stam's method, our technique operates on subdivision schemes that produce polynomial or nonpolynomial curves/surfaces.
+However, unlike Stam's method which takes advantage of the piecewise polynomial nature of the surface, our technique does not allow evaluation at arbitrary parameter values.
+Instead we compute all of the exact evaluation stencils over a uniform grid via a simple system of linear equations derived from the scaling relations associated with the scheme or, equivalently, as the dominant left eigenvector of an upsampled subdivision matrix associated with the scheme.
+We then show how to use precomputed grids of these exact evaluation stencils to create fast, adaptive polygonalizations of non-polynomial quad-based subdivision surfaces.